bishnukhadka/deep_tabular/README.md

            return output
    ```

-3. **Leverage the Mambular API:**
+3. **Leverage the DeepTabular API:**
-   You can build a regression, classification, or distributional regression model that can leverage all of Mambular's built-in methods by using the following:
+   You can build a regression, classification, or distributional regression model that can leverage all of DeepTabular's built-in methods by using the following:

    ```python
    from mambular.models.utils import SklearnBaseRegressor